ashishkshwh/Getting_and_Cleaning_Data/README.md

 For evaluation, please look at the final file *"Processed Activity Data-5.txt"*, and you can ignore the other files.

-For the variable description, please look at the codebook *"Activity_Data_Codebook.pdf"*
+For the variable description, please look at the codebook *"Activity_Data_Codebook.pdf"*.